Skip to main content

 Not sure who to reach?
 You can always find us at info@lwvskc.org or 206-329-4848 or check our events calendar for more information.

 Want to stop by our office?
-We have office hours every Tuesday and Thursday, 9:30 a.m. to 3:30 p.m.
+We have office hours every workday except Wednesday, 9:30 a.m. to 3:30 p.m.
+We moved in December, but just within the same building.
 We’re located at:

 Melbourne Tower